 About Those Net Carbs

-However, while the low-carb cheesecake may be lower in carbs than other sweet treats on The Cheesecake Factory menu, it may be a tough fit for some low-carb plans.
-If, for example, you're in the early stages of your low-carb diet and restricted to 20 grams a day, one slice costs you at least half of your daily carbs.
+However, while the low-carb cheesecake may be lower in carbs than other sweet treats on the Cheesecake Factory menu, it may be a tough fit for some low-carb plans.
+If, for example, you're in the early stages of your low-carb diet, as described by the Harvard T.H.
+Chan School of Public Health, and restricted to 20 grams a day, one slice costs you at least half of your daily carbs.

 Another option is to ask your server for an extra dessert plate and fork so you can split a slice of low-carb cheesecake with a friend.
-You'll slash the numbers in your rich, creamy treat to around 300 calories and 6 or 7 grams of net carbs.
+You'll slash the numbers in your rich, creamy treat to around 300 calories.